 - Whole note scaled, 35 seconds.

 Ties the tone or chord with the subsequent one.
-Both must have the same frequency (or frequencies, resp.)
+Both must have the same pitches (frequencies).

 A tone sequence can be polyphonic.
-Tones to be played simultaneously can be specified as a chord and/or with additional voices as follows.
-Up to 16 voices are supported and they can be of different length.
+Beside chords, simultaneously playing tones can be specified with additional voices as follows.
+Up to 16 voices are supported.
+They can be of different length.

-score which insert the respective command at the
+elements which insert the respective command at the beginning of the

 - Octave Mode